-Division III (17)
+Division III (20)

-Bolton/Coventry/Lyman Mem.
-Brookfield/Bethel/Danbury E.O.
-Smith/Tolland/Windham Fitch/East Lyme/Ledyard

-Hall/Southington

-Housatonic Valley/N.W.
-Reg./

-Wamogo

-Joel Barlow, Redding Masuk, Monroe

-New Fairfield/Immaculate

-Newington/Berlin

-NFA/St. Bernard/Bacon Ac.
-N.W.
-Catholic, W. Hartford

-Norwalk/McMahon

-Rocky Hill/RHAM/Middletown Rockyille/Manchester/Stafford

-Sheehan, Wallingford

-Shepaug/Litchfield/Nonnewaug

-Woodstock Academy
+E.O.Smith/Tolland/Windham Fitch/East Lyme/Ledyard/Old Lyme Hall/Southington Hous.
+Valley/N.W.Reg./Wamogo Joel Barlow, Redding Lyman Hall/Haddam-Killingworth Masuk, Monroe New Fairfield/Immaculate Newtown NFA/St Bernard/Bacon Ac Norwalk/McMahon Rocky Hill/RHAM/Middletown Sheehan, Wallingford Shepaug/Litchfield/Nonnewaug Stamford Staples/Shelton/Weston Tri-Town (Ellington/Somers/E. Windsor) Westhill, Stamford Wethersfield Woodstock Academy

-^{} Co-op team
+Co-op team

 - e.
 The principal and coach of each hockey playing school will be notified of their team's divisional placement at the conclusion of each season.
-APPEALS of a team's divisional placement must be made in writing by the principal no later than April 20, 2012.
-The appeal must be based on historical data that includes, but is not limited to: - number of returning players - feeder system data - amount of ice time per week - budget - win/loss/tie records versus opponents by division - 4.
-Each year, the Ice Hockey Committee will publish a new three-division placement of teams that will determine "power points" based on wins, losses and ties against in-state an out-of-state opponents. - 5.
-Regardless of regular season postponed games, the date of Thursday, March 1, 2012 must be the final day to count for the tournament. - 6.
-TEAMS TIED BY PERCENTAGE WILL EARN POSITION BY: (1) # OF WINS, (2) # OF COMBINED WINS & TIES; (3) HEAD-TO-HEAD; (4) BY LOT. - 7. a.
-All qualifying and first round tournament games will be played at the site of the higher ranked team's facility, unless it is determined by the Hockey Committee that the facility does not meet reasonable standards.
+Appeals of a team's divisional placement must be made in writing by the principal no later than April 18, 2014.
+The appeal must be based on historical data that includes, but is not limited to: - Number of returning players - o Feeder system data - Amount of ice time per week - o Budget - Win/loss/tie records versus opponents by division - Regular season and tournament success - 4.
+Each year, the Ice Hockey Committee will publish a new three-division placement of teams that will determine "power points" based on wins, losses and ties against in-state and out-of-state opponents. - 5.
+Regardless of regular season postponed games, the date of Thursday, March 6, 2014 must be the final day to count for the tournament. - 6.
+TEAMS TIED BY POWER POINTS WILL EARN POSITION BY (1) # OF WINS, (2) HEAD-TO-HEAD TWO TEAMS ONLY, (3) # OF COMBINED WINS & TIES, (4) ELECTRONIC TIE-BREAKER. - 7. a.
+All qualifying and first round tournament games will be played at the site of the higher ranked team's facility, unless it is determined by the Ice Hockey Committee that the facility does not meet reasonable standards.

-The cost of the QUALIFYING AND FIRST ROUND GAMES WILL be borne by the higher ranked team with CIAC subsidizing each game at \$700 for all divisions.
+The cost of the QUALIFYING AND FIRST ROUND GAMES will be borne by the higher ranked team with CIAC subsidizing each game at \$700 for all divisions.